yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-topology.md

 1. You deploy two YugabyteDB universes (typically) in different regions.
 Each universe automatically replicates data in itself synchronously for strong consistency.

-2. You then set up cross universe asynchronous replication from one universe to another.
+2. You then set up xCluster asynchronous replication from one universe to another.
 This can be either bi-directional in active-active configurations, or uni-directional in active-passive configurations.

 **Deployment**

-To deploy a cross-universe replication universe, first [deploy your source universe](#single-region-multi-zone-cluster), then contact {{% support-cloud %}} to add the target universe.
+To deploy a xCluster replication universe, first [deploy your source universe](#single-region-multi-zone-cluster), then contact {{% support-cloud %}} to add the target universe.

 **Learn more**